Henriquehnnm/HydroFetch/README.md

     cd HydroFetch
     ```

-2.  **Make the script executable:**
+2.  **Run the installation script:**
     ```fish
-    chmod +x Fetch-scripts/hydrofetch.fish
+    fish ./install.fish
     ```

-3.  **Run it directly or create an alias for convenience.**
-    To create an alias, add the following to your `~/.config/fish/config.fish` file, replacing the path with the correct location of the script:
-    ```fish
-    alias hf "/path/to/HydroFetch/Fetch-scripts/hydrofetch.fish"
-    ```
-    Then, reload your shell or run `source ~/.config/fish/config.fish`.

 ## Usage

-Once installed, you can run the script with the following options:
+Once installed, you can run the script with the `hf` alias:

 ```fish
 # Default view